-- I have read the Essential Functions Policy (#25) - o I agree with the contents; and am committed to the policies - I understand my rights with respect to accommodations and if I seek such accommodations; it is my responsibility to disclose the disability for which I am seeking accommodations through the Misericordia Office of Disability Resources. - I understand that once the Office of Disability Resources notifies the program and/or faculty of my need for accommodations, the program in which I am enrolled will provide reasonable accommodations in the classroom, laboratory and clinical setting. - I may be advised to discontinue the program should I fail to demonstrate all of the essential functions despite reasonable accommodations and reasonable levels of support from the faculty. - The program may be unable to make accommodations due to cognitive or physical disabilities that preclude participation in skill required coursework, testing, laboratory or clinical activities. - In the event reasonable accommodations cannot be made due to cognitive or physical disabilities that preclude participation in skill required coursework, testing or clinical, I may be advised to discontinue the program. - I am responsible to communicate necessary accommodations to my assigned clinical site; however, such accommodations in the clinical environment may not be feasible.
-Clinical accommodations are beyond the University's control and when not feasible may preclude clinical placement and prohibit me from completing the program. - I understand that Misericordia University follows the current CDC Hepatitis vaccination recommendations when Hepatits B vaccination is required by your program or clinical placement site.
+- o I have read the Essential Functions Policy (#25) - o I agree with the contents and am committed to the policies - I understand my rights with respect to accommodations and if I seek such accommodations; it is my responsibility to disclose the disability for which I am seeking accommodations through the Misericordia Office of Disability Resources. - I understand that once the Office of Disability Resources notifies the program and/or faculty of myneed for accommodations, the program in which I am enrolled will provide reasonable accommodations in the classroom, laboratory and clinical setting. - o I may be advised to discontinue the program should I fail to demonstrate all of the essential functions despite reasonable accommodations and reasonable levels of support from the faculty. - The program may be unable to make accommodations due to cognitive or physical disabilities that preclude participation in skill required coursework, testing, laboratory or clinical activities. - In the event reasonable accommodations cannot be made due to cognitive or physical disabilities that preclude participation in skill required coursework, testing or clinical, I may be advised to discontinue the program. - O I am responsible to communicate necessary accommodations to my assigned clinical site; however, such accommodations in the clinical environment may not be feasible.
+Clinical accommodations are beyond the University's control and when not feasible may preclude clinical placement and prohibit me from completing the program. - I understand that Misericordia University follows the current CDC Hepatitis, COVID-19, and influenza vaccination recommendations when Hepatits B, COVID-19, and/or influenza vaccinationsmay be required by program or clinical fieldwork sites.
 Students who choose not to follow the recommendations may not be able to obtain clinical site placement and thus may be unable to complete and graduate from the academic program.

-Signature Date

-Print name

-Essential Functions Policy

-Yes, I am able to perform the required duties as stated in the Essential
+Signature Date Print name Essential Functions Policy Yes, I am able to perform the requ uired duties as stated in the Essential Functions Policy. equired duties indicated in the essential functions is.
+Please contact the AssistantDirector of

-Functions Policy. •

-• ne required duties indicated in the essential

-accommodations.
-Please contact the Assistant

-Director of Student Success Center/C

-11/14, 6/19
+Revised: 11/14, 6/19, 8/21

-UTILIZATION OF MEDICAL IMAGING ENERGIZED LAB (ROOM 53) DURING NON-TEACHING HOURS
+POLICY #26 UTILIZATION OF MEDICAL IMAGING ENERGIZED LAB (ROOM 53) DURING NON-TEACHING HOURS